DOFLinx/docs/docs/parameters/12_Real_Time_Parameters_and_Commands.md

 process from the operating system.
 It allows DOFLinx to neatly close devices, pipes and return other resources to the operating system.

+### START_DOF2DMD

+Starts up DOF2DMD.
+You may want this if you didn't start it when DOFLinx started, often because you've got a mixture of pinball and Mame.

 ### STOP_DOF2DMD

 Sends the shutdown command to DOF2DMD.
 This is far preferable to trying